singularityhub/singularityhub-docs/_docs/regulatory/limits.md

 ### Get Limit

-Every single download of a container is counted toward the weekly limit for that container, which is set at 100.
+Every single download of a container is counted toward the weekly limit for that container, and the collection, which is set at 50 for each.
 This means that if you run an exec/run/shell with a container unique resource identifier instead of directly to a container binary, you will meet the quota almost immediately and not be able to interact with it for a week.